vladyslav-pauk/grad-stats/docs/ScraperDocs.md

 ### Archive of Enrollment Data

-University academic departments often publish lists of current PhD students on their websites, providing insights into the student body of individual programs.
+University academic departments often publish lists of current graduate students on their websites, providing insights into the student body of individual programs.
-Philosophy programs, for example, often provide detailed information on current PhD students, including their names, graduation status, and placement outcomes.
+Philosophy programs, for example, often provide detailed information on current graduate students, including their names, graduation status, and placement outcomes.

 The Wayback Machine web archive service captures snapshots of web pages over time, which enables tracking changes in student listings, and enables longitudinal analysis of enrollment.
 By monitoring student names in the webpage over time, one can estimate start and end dates of each student's enrollment, providing access to time-to-degree metrics.